schanjr/algorithms/popular_data_structures/hash_table/hash_table_separate_chaining/readme.md

 As Chaining implementation is used, it is known to split its effort on reusing the same bucket as it can append more data vs expanding the Array size to store the key value on empty buckets.
 Due to this behavior, the bigger the hash table becomes, the more memory inefficient it becomes.
-It potentially can create very long linked lists of same buckets.
+It potentially can create very long linked lists of same buckets, and buckets that doesn't have any linkedlists stored.
+This is based on probability of the result of re-hashing algorithm.

 ## How It Works